cypherpunk-academy/2064/en/092_2023_Linda, Robert and the Colonel.md

 We'll just have to cut this short.
 We've got six hours left."

-The colonel breathed out: "That's not enough.
+The Colonel breathed out: "That's not enough.
 You have no idea.
-If Farras was here, three weeks would be too short.
+If Farras were here, three weeks would be too short.
 Have you even looked at his file?"

-Robert stood up threateningly.
+Robert stood up, threateningly.
 Linda made a mollifying gesture with her hand.
-"Colonel, we know that this goes against your normal actions, perhaps against your experiences too.
+"Colonel, we know that this goes against your standard procedures, perhaps against your experiences too.
 But we're also working on ground zero.
 We often have to get people to do something they didn't think they'd ever do before.
 Sometimes in hours.